 But the first feast, the one that we generally think of as the first Thanksgiving, was held in 1621.

-Nevertheless, the turkey has become synonymous with Thanksgiving feasting, and it has been that way for more than a century now.
+Nevertheless, the turkey has become synonymous with Thanksgiving feasting in America, and it has been that way for more than a century now.
 Along with eating the turkey, comes with serving it and all the fancy platters and plates made to help with that task.
 Many of these were imported from Staffordshire, England where the production of fine dinnerware was prolific from the early 1800s onward.

 Some of the companies that made a variety of Turkey dinnerware and platters include:

-When it comes to transferware, Johnson Brothers made some of the most popular patterns used in American households and their turkey designs quickly became a holiday favorite.
+When it comes to transferware, Johnson Brothers made some of the most popular patterns used in American households and their turkey designs quickly became a holiday favorites.

-With regal names like His Majesty, Barnyard King, and Autumn Monarch, these patterns featured a fancy turkey surrounded by brown and white transfer designs.
+With regal names like His Majesty (shown above), Barnyard King, and Autumn Monarch, these patterns featured a fancy turkey surrounded by brown and white transfer designs.
 The Wedgwood Group acquired Johnson Brothers, along with all their turkey-themed patterns, in 1968.
 They worked with Williams-Sonoma to reproduce these beautiful platters from 1999-2004, according to an article appearing in Southern Living magazine.

-Those reproductions can be found less expensively than the antique to vintage versions.
+Those reproductions can be found less expensively priced than the antique to vintage versions.

 Royal Doulton is known for its fanciful Toby mugs and jugs, but they made dinnerware as well including a number of turkey designs.
 These are usually just referenced by china matching services as simply “Turkeys.”
 Some were colorful in nature, but a number of them were plain blue and white.
-This includes a couple of flow blue dinnerware sets dating to the late 1800s with coloring much more vivid than traditional blue and white transferware (as shown here).
-A single Royal Doulton flow blue dinner plate can sell for as much as $200 and platters will be even more.
+This includes a couple of flow blue dinnerware sets dating to the late 1800s with coloring much more vivid than traditional blue and white transferware favored by today's collectors.
+A single Royal Doulton flow blue dinner plate can sell for as much as $200 and platters will be even more costly to add to your Thanksgiving table.

 Another company famous for transferware, Spode produced many designs featuring the majestic turkey that have been popular with American homemakers for decades.
 These include Woodland and Thanksgiving, the latter of which comes in brown and orange versions.
 These patterns have a colorful turkey in the center surrounded by brown transferware designs.
 Other patterns, such as Festival, have a turkey in the center with overall coloration of brown, blue or pink.
 Spode also made a newer collection called Harvest Figural with shapes including turkeys and other fowl along with leaves.